kiwix/kiwix-js/README.md

 # Kiwix JS

-Kiwix is an offline viewer for Wikipedia, Stackexchange, Project Gutenberg, and other Web resources packaged as highly compressed ZIM archives.
+Kiwix is an offline browser for Wikipedia, Stackexchange, Project Gutenberg, and other Web resources packaged as highly compressed ZIM archives.
 For full information about the open-source Kiwix project, see our main Web site: https://www.kiwix.org/.

 Kiwix JS is an official HTML5/Javascript implementation of the Kiwix software, principally targeting browser extensions or add-ons.
 You can get the extension, completely free, from the Mozilla, Chrome and Edge extension stores (search for "Kiwix", or click on a badge below).
-There is also a version implemented as an offline-first Progressive Web App (PWA) at https://moz-extension.kiwix.org/current/, primarily intended for use within the Mozilla Extension.
+There is also a version, primarily intended for use within extensions, implemented as an offline-first Progressive Web App (PWA) at https://moz-extension.kiwix.org/current/.
+Alternatively, for a dedicated, fully featured PWA based on Kiwix JS, please see https://pwa.kiwix.org.

-Once you have obtained an archive (see below), select it in Kiwix JS, or drag-and-drop it into the app, and start searching for article titles.
+To use Kiwix JS, you will need to obtain, completely free, a content archive (see below).
+Once you have this on your device, select it in Kiwix JS, or drag-and-drop it into the app, and start searching for article titles.
 No further Internet access is required to read the archive's content.
-For example, you can have the entire content of Wikipedia in your own language inside your device (including images and audiovisual content) entirely offline.
+You can have the entire content of Wikipedia in your own language inside your device (including images and audiovisual content) entirely offline.
 If your Internet access is expensive, intermittent, slow, unreliable, controlled or censored, you can still have offline access to this amazing repository of knowledge, information and culture.

-The reader also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), but our main targets are
+The Kiwix browser also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), but our main targets are
 Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)